|View source on GitHub|

 Model server runner is responsible for managing the model server job and relevant resources in the serving platform.
 For example, model server runner for kubernetes will launch a Pod of model server with required resources allocated, and tear down all the kubernetes resources once infra validation is done.
 Note that model server runner does not interact with model server app.

-Model server job have 5 states: Initial, Scheduled, Running, Aborted, or Succeeded.
+Model server job have 5 states: Initial, Scheduled, Running, Aborted, and End.
 Each state transition is depicted in the diagram below.

 At any step, the job can be aborted in the serving platform.
 Model server runner will NOT recover a job from failure (even if it can) and regard the abortion as a validation failure.